What is Dropshipping, and How Does It Work?

 There are four major players in the dropshipping business.

-• The store owner
+• Store owner

 As the store owner, it’s your job to find products, communicate with suppliers, create a website, attract customers, and process orders.